cover

 Abstract

-Adversarial attacks inside the text domain pose a serious risk to the integrity of Natural Language Processing (NLP) systems.
-In this study, we propose "Text-Guard," a unique approach to detect hostile instances in natural language processing, based on the Local Outlier Factor (LOF) algorithm.
-This paper compares TextGuard's performance against that of more traditional NLP classifiers such as LSTM, CNN, and transformer-based models, while also experimentally verifying its effectiveness on a variety of real-world datasets.
-TextGuard significantly surpasses earlier state-of-the-art methods like DISP and FGWS, with F1 recognition accuracy scores as high as 94.8%.
-This sets a new benchmark in the field as the first use of the LOF technique for adversarial example identification in the text domain
+Adversarial attacks in the text domain pose a serious risk to the integrity of Natural Language Processing (NLP) systems.
+In this study, we propose "TextGuard," a unique approach to detect hostile instances in NLP, based on the Local Outlier Factor (LOF) algorithm.
+This paper compares TextGuard's performance against traditional NLP classifiers like LSTM, CNN, and transformer-based models, experimentally verifying its effectiveness across various real-world datasets.
+To contextualize our findings and demonstrate its superiority, TextGuard significantly surpasses earlier state-of-the-art methods like DISP and FGWS, achieving F1 recognition accuracy scores up to 94.8%.
+Consequently, this sets a new benchmark as the first application of the LOF technique for adversarial example identification within the text domain.

-Data Mart of Climate Changes: a Proposed Approach to Support Sustainable Decision-Making Hamoud, Alaa Khalaf; Ali Al Muhyi, Abdul-Haleem; Salim Abdullah, Sadiq; Mohammed Dahr, Jasim
+Data Mart of Climate Changes: a Proposed Approach to Support Sustainable Decision-Making Alaa Khalaf Hamoud; Abdul-Haleem Ali Al Muhyi; Sadiq Salim Abdullah; Jasim Mohammed Dahr

 International Journal of Informatics, Information System and Computer Engineering (INJIISCOM) Vol. 7 No. 1 (2026): INJIISCOM: VOLUME 7, ISSUE 1, JUNE 2026 (ONLINE FIRST)